ZeroElectric/Raylib-CSharp-Vinculum/README.md

 > **Warning**:
 > 3D users: **be sure you check the FAQ & Tips section below**,
 > especially on how you need to use `Matrix4x4.Transpose()` when sending Matricies
-> to Raylib.
+> to raylib.

 > **Note:**
 > Users comming from [Raylib-CsLo](https://github.com/NotNotTech/Raylib-CsLo) make sure to
 > read the `Differences` section below

 ## Wait a minute haven't I seen this repository before?
 Maybe!
-This repo is a fork of [Raylib-CsLo](https://github.com/NotNotTech/Raylib-CsLo) and the Maintainer (jasonswearingen/Novaleaf) announced they wanted to step down from the project and seeing as I use the project for a set a game-making tools I decided to fork the project and greatly optimize the project layout for better long term maintainability.
+This repo is a fork of [Raylib-CsLo](https://github.com/NotNotTech/Raylib-CsLo), the Maintainer (jasonswearingen/Novaleaf) announced they wished to step down from the project and seeing as I use the project for a set a game-making tools I decided to fork the project and greatly optimize the project layout for better long term maintainability.
 Why did I change the name?
-Honestly the name `Raylib-CsLo` is kinda boring, and being inspired by projects with names like [Vortice](https://github.com/amerkoleci/Vortice.Windows), I chose the name `Vinculum [vin·cu·lum]` witch means **Bond** in Latin, also I dont want to "steal" the name, other then the name, the only real change from a end-user point of view is a namespace difference `Raylib-CsLo > ZeroElectric.Vinculum`
+Honestly the name `Raylib-CsLo` is kinda boring, and being inspired by projects with names like [Vortice](https://github.com/amerkoleci/Vortice.Windows), I chose the name `Vinculum [vin·cu·lum]` witch means **bond** in Latin, also I didn't want to "steal" the name, other then the name, the only real change from a end-user point of view is a namespace difference `Raylib-CsLo > ZeroElectric.Vinculum`

 ## What is **Raylib**?

-[Raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, includes systems for: audio, 3D, 2D, 2D physics, fonts, animation, an OpenGL abstraction layer & more.
-Inspired By `XNA` & The `Borland Graphics Interface`.  **However, `Raylib` is a C framework**.  `Raylib-CSharp-Vinculum` is a .Net/C# autogen wrapper, which lets you use raylib in .Net/C#.
+[raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, includes systems for: audio, 3D, 2D, 2D physics, fonts, animation, an OpenGL abstraction layer & more.
+Inspired By `XNA` & The `Borland Graphics Interface`.  **However, `raylib` is a C framework**, `Raylib-CSharp-Vinculum` is a .Net/C# autogen wrapper, which lets you use raylib in .Net.

 # How to Install